pauldambra/pauldambra.github.io/_posts/2015-02-20-reactotype-3.md

 In this block's `beforeEach` it grabs any input with the desired name, asserts there is only one, and stores that component so that it can be asserted against.

-One test is straighforward and asserts that the default value matches expectation.
+One test is straightforward and asserts that the default value matches expectation.

 In the other test `TestUtils.Simulate.change` saves our bacon and handles the work of changing the value of the input box.
 A little bit magic-incantation-y but readable enough that I can live with it.